justlovediaodiao/command-menu/README.md

 ## command menu

 An externtion for vscode.
-It adds a context menu to vscode and run command when be clicked.
+It adds a context menu to vscode and execute a command when be clicked.

 ### install